lowlydba/RG35XXPs/README.md

 ## Limitations

+### Resizing Partitions

-Right now re/sizing FAT32 volumes on Windows > 32GB isn't doable without third party tools.
+Right now re/sizing FAT32 volumes (i.e. the ROMS partition) on Windows > 32GB isn't doable without third party tools.
 I haven't been able to find a reliable CLI tool to do this, but please open an enhancement request if you know of one.

 In the mean time, you can add a 👍🏻 emoji to the [request][balena-request] to include this capability